 If a tree falls in the woods…no, wait.
-If a student experiences a traumatic event but no adult authority figure acknowledges it, does that event have adverse affects?
+If a student experiences a traumatic event but no adult authority figure acknowledges it, does that event have devastating long-term affects?
 Always, the research says.
-And that has been my experience too.

 In response to chaos at home, I started leaving school early several times a week.
-On the softball field, I went from team MVP shortstop to a player who couldn’t catch any ball in right field.
+My grades dropped.
+On the softball field, I went from team MVP to a player who couldn’t catch any ball hit to right field.
 Trauma in plain sight.
 But no one wanted to embarrass me by saying something.

 After 6 ACEs, your life expectancy decreases.
 Rut-roh.

 I didn’t recognize my trauma overwhelm until a female student, a girl who’d had wild mood swings in class, stayed with me one afternoon finishing an assignment.
 I’d asked her to describe an important moment in her past.
 She wrote about when her mom died from cancer, how her dad didn’t know what to do, and how her teachers didn’t talk to her about it.
 It was then that she started acting out.
 The next year, her brother was shot and killed.
 She changed schools and started getting in trouble, and still, no one asked her what was wrong.
 No one at her new school knew her past.
 No one was playing detective.
 No one allowed her to share that her mom had died, giving her a chance to have a caring adult acknowledge that it was so, so sad.
 And her brother had died.
 And that was a whole different kind of sad.
 We talked about it as she wrote out her story, and her behavior in school improved dramatically.

 Signs of Trauma: Trauma is there in plain sight in students who act out, students who drastically alter their appearance, students who come to class on mind-altering substances, those who cut, those who cut class, and those who suddenly change demeanor.